 We believe food waste is a significant social and environmental problem.
 Good food should never go to waste, period.

-In Canada, Walmart stores have donated more than five million pounds of food to food banks across the country through our comprehensive food diversion program.
+In Canada, Walmart stores have donated more than 11 million pounds of food to food banks across the country through our comprehensive food diversion program.
 This program pairs Walmart Canada stores with a local food bank and ensures good food is donated to those who need it most.
 Globally, Walmart donates one billion pounds of food in North America each year.

-So what are we doing about food waste?
+So, what are we doing about food waste?

 The image below shows the U.S Environmental Protection Agency's Food Recovery Hierarchy.
 Walmart Canada uses this as a guide for our food waste management efforts:

 Our customers have high expectations of us – and they should.
 They expect us to bring them a broad assortment of merchandise at everyday low prices.
 They also want products that are produced responsibly.
 We believe customers shouldn’t have to choose between products they can afford and products that are produced in an environmentally responsible way.